geometry-zsh/geometry/CONTRIBUTE.md

 ## New plugin template

-Details about creating a new plugin are listed [here](https://github.com/geometry-zsh/geometry/blob/master/plugins/README.md).
+Details about creating a new plugin are listed [here](https://github.com/geometry-zsh/geometry/blob/master/plugins/README.md) and a wiki using third party plugins are [here](https://github.com/geometry-zsh/geometry/wiki/plugins) .
 See below for a common template that can be followed while creating a new plugin.

 * To create a new plugin, you will need a setup, check, and a render function, with the plugin name on them
 * Your new plugin needs to be a plugin.zsh file placed inside a directory with the name of the plugin